cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/derivation/README.md

 ```

 ## Derivation with time series
 The key difference for derivations with time series is that the DerivationClient does not delete and replace the instances, it only updates the timestamp upon calling the agent.
-Agents for these derivations should receive HTTP requests in the same manner and update the time series.
+Agents for these derivations should receive HTTP requests in the same manner, perform the necessary calculations, and record the results in a time series table.
 Unlike derivations without time series, the DerivationClient does not read the HTTP response from these agents.

 If there are no thrown exceptions, the DerivationClient will assume that the update is successful and update the timestamp of the derivation instance.